iq-motion-control/iq-module-communication-doc/docs/communication_protocols/dronecan_protocol.rst

 ===========================
 All DroneCAN nodes must have a unique Node ID in order to communicate on the DroneCAN bus.
 Nodes can be given a unique ID manually, or they may request a dynamically generated Node ID from a Node ID Allocator.
 Please see the `DroneCAN specification <https://dronecan.github.io/Specification/6._Application_level_functions/#:~:text=7%5D%20reason_text-,Dynamic%20node%20ID%20allocation,-In%20order%20to>`_ for more information about ID Allocators.
-Vertiq’s DroneCAN nodes can act as allocatees, and can initiate requests to the allocator to receive node ID.
+Vertiq's DroneCAN nodes can act as allocatees, and can initiate requests to the allocator to receive node ID.

-In order to configure your module to use DNA rather than manually setting unique, static, node IDs, simply set its ``Node ID`` parameter to 0.
+In order to configure your module to use DNA rather than manually setting unique, static, node IDs, simply set its ``Node ID`` parameter to ``0``.
 According to the DroneCAN specification, a node ID of 0 indicates an anonymous node, and should be used for allocatees until they are issued a proper ID.

 .. note::